eikona-media/deployer-recipes/docs/contao.md

 require 'recipe/contao.php';
 ```

-The recipe extends the symfony3 recipe of core deployer so you have to include this recipe in `deploy.php` too:
+The recipe extends the symfony3 recipe of core deployer, so you have to include this recipe in `deploy.php` too:

 ```php
 require 'recipe/symfony3.php';